 To understand data patterns, I calibrate the model to match all flow rates among wage employment, unemployment, and self-employment as well as the job separation hazard in all the 37 countries in DLS's data.
 The structural analysis of the determinants of all these moments for such a large number of countries is novel and the third contribution of the paper.
-Inspecting calibration results reveals that the combination of a high UN ratio and high self-employment in HUHS countries is driven by a combination of parameters: Matches in HUHS countries are only somewhat more costly to create than in the mean country.
+Inspecting calibration results reveals that the combination of a high UN ratio and high selfemployment in HUHS countries is driven by a combination of parameters: Matches in HUHS countries are only somewhat more costly to create than in the mean country.
 But they face a low rate of screening and frequent productivity shocks, leading to a high destruction rate.
 Because self-employment entry is cheap, many individuals opt for that alternative.
+Heterogeneity in all of these dimensions is required for a good fit of the calibration.

 Counterfactual model analysis highlights the connection between unemployment and self-employment.
 I find that a greater arrival rate of productivity shocks not only raises unemployment, as is standard in DMP models, but increases self-employment by just as much.
 Higher vacancy posting costs even raise self-employment more than unemployment.
 These changes in self-employment relative to the UN ratio are quantitatively close to the regression coefficients around 1 found in IPUMS data.
-These effects vary across countries: High selfemployment attenuates the effect of labor market frictions on unemployment, while a high UN ratioamplifies their effect on self-employment.
+These effects vary across countries: High selfemployment attenuates the effect of labor market frictions on unemployment, while a high UN ratio amplifies their effect on self-employment.
 As a result, in HUHS countries, labor market frictions affect the self-employment rate much more strongly than the unemployment rate.